Karibi Dede

-Karibi Dede (born May 8, 1983) is an American football coach and former player who serves as the defensive backs coach for the Charlotte 49ers.
-As a safety and linebacker, Dede played college football for the Auburn Tigers before a brief stint in the National Football League (NFL) and Canadian Football League (CFL).
+Karibi "Kap" Dede (born May 8, 1983) is an American football coach and former player who serves as the Linebacker Coach for Oklahoma State.
+Dede played college football at Auburn University where he played safety and linebacker.
+He had a brief professional stint in the National Football League (NFL) and Canadian Football League (CFL).

 High school career

 Dede attended C. D. Hylton High School where his team won 39 consecutive games and back to back 6A Virginia State Titles.

-College & professional career
+College and professional career

 Dede played at Auburn where he appeared in 50 games and had 32 starts.
 As a senior Dede was named a team captain.
 Following his college career Dede was not selected in the 2007 NFL draft, but was invited by the New York Giants to attend their rookie mini-camp and was subsequently signed as a free agent by the club.
 The Giants waived Dede on August 27, 2007.
 On March 1, 2008, it was announced Dede had signed with the Montreal Alouettes of the CFL.
 Dede sustained an injury during the preseason and was later waived by the club.